berarma/new-lg4ff/README.md

 - timer_msecs: Set the timer period.
 The timer is used to update the FF effects in the device.
 It changes the maximum latency and the maximum rate at which commands are sent.
 Maximum 4 commands every timer period get sent.
-  When using the lowres timer it will be rounded to the nearest possible value (1ms for 1000Hz or 4ms for 250Hz kernels).
    The default value is 2ms, less will have no benefit and greater may add unrequired latency.

 - fixed_loop: Set the firmware loop mode to fixed or fast.
 In fixed mode it runs at about 500Hz.
 In fast mode it runs as fast as it can.
 The default is